thoughtco/statamic-zinc-search/README.md

-# Zinc Search
+# ZincSearch

-> Zinc Search is a Statamic addon to speed up your listing views in the control by using the power of [Zinc Search](https://zincsearch-docs.zinc.dev).
+> ZincSearch is a Statamic addon to speed up your listing views in the control by using the power of [ZincSearch](https://zincsearch-docs.zinc.dev).

 ## Features

 This addon makes your control panel listings go super-dooper-fast.

 ## How to Install

+Ensure you have a working [ZincSearch installation](https://zincsearch-docs.zinc.dev/installation/).

 Run the following command from your project root: